manuelmarpereira/Android/Camera/README.md

 **Android** - Camera
 ==================================================

-This example permits take photos from your camera or pick images from your device gallery and add these images to an images list
+This example permits take photos from your camera or pick images from your device gallery, and add these images to an images list;

 This app needs permissions to: